grodri/markstat/docs/tutorial.md

 tutorial, but allow you to reproduce exactly the published file by simply typing `markstat using stataTutorial, pdf bib`.

+The `lang` entry in the YAML block is a hack to stop Pandoc/cite-proc from moving punctuation inside quotation marks.
+While this is standard American usage, I think it doesn't work well for computing.
+(For example Stata's label for `r(p25)` is "25th percentile", and most definitely not "25th percentile,".)

 Something else you may toy with when generating a PDF document is page breaks.
 Having looked at the document, however, I decided that the few cases where code or output was split across pages were alright and decided to let them be.

 *Note*.
-The *Stata Tutorial* was first published in 2006 and targeted version 9, which makes the current version the 8th edition.
+The *Stata Tutorial* was first published in 2006 and targeted Stata 9, which makes the current version the 9th edition.